squid-cache/squid-cache.github.io/Features/StoreID/CollisionRisks.rst

 There is a risk in maintaining a cache and there are benefits.

-We are human and we have the right to do a mistake two or more but we try our best.
+We are humans and we have the right to do a mistake two or more but we are obligated to do our best.

-When using SquidConf:refresh_pattern or SquidConf:url_rewrite_program or SquidConf:store_id_program or ICAP or any other helper sit.. eat a good meal, drink a good drink.

-Then when you are full of power sit on whatever you are supposed to do in order to make it the best you can.
+When configuring SquidConf:refresh_pattern , SquidConf:url_rewrite_program , SquidConf:store_id_program , ICAP service\client or any other feature sit.. eat a good meal, drink a good drink.
+Then when you are full with power sit on whatever you are supposed to do in order to make it the best you can.

 = How all the above is even related to Squid? =